Home | A - Z List: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | About Us

-This document describes a multiyear initiative to improve the oral health of young children living in poverty in western and central New York by bringing comprehensive oral health care to places they already go.
+This document describes an initiative to improve the oral health of young children living in poverty in western and central New York.
 Topics include implementing an oral health curriculum (Cavity Free Kids) for young children and their families and providing preventive and restorative oral health services to young children using portable equipment in settings where children gather, including preschools and community centers, to provide education and preventive and restorative services.
-Additional topics include the program's impact on parent knowledge, child practices, and access to care and support; lessons learned; and next steps.
+Additional topics include the program's impact on parent knowledge, child practices, and access to care and support, as well as lessons learned.

 Keywords: Oral health, Young children, Families, Comprehensive health care, Health education, Mobile health units, Program evaluation